-Construction date Circa 1890
+Construction Date Circa 1890

 Architect

 Original use Residential

 Current use Residential

 Ward Alexandra

 Easting 618070

 Northing 244690

 Year added to Local List 2013

-Late 19th century two storey detached dwelling constructed in red brick with Suffolk white brick quoins and painted stone dressings, beneath a hipped concrete roof (originally slate).
-The street frontage has an entrance recessed behind a round headed stone arch with keystone and decorative imposts.
 Ground floor canted bay window has an ornate painted stone cornice and tiled roof supported on columns with gothic capitals.
 Above, sash windows with projecting stone lintels on brackets.
 An unusual 3 storey tower with crenelated parapet designed by FW Crossley (a prolific designer of houses for local builders), was added for W.J.
 Staines in 1906.
 The tower is capped by a stone balustrade with small corbelled turrets at each corner.
 3 storey red brick tower forms a rear extension, overlooking the garden and visible from the street; attached to one side a prominent brick chimney with moulded panels.